bitmask93/ml-blog/_posts/2020-06-02-Logistic-Regression-Gradient-Descent.markdown

 layout: post
 title: Logistic Regression & Gradient Descent
 date: 2020-06-02 13:32:20 +0300
-description: This is Part 2 of my blogs on Linear Models.
+description: This is Part 2 of my post on Linear Models.
 In Part 1, I have discussed about Linear Regression as well as Gradient Descent.
 tags: [Data Science, Machine Learning, Math]
 ---

-<h3><p>This is Part 2 of my blogs on Linear Models.
+<h3><p>This is Part 2 of my Posts on Linear Models.
 In Part 1, I have discussed about Linear Regression as well as Gradient Descent.
-For Part 1 of my blog pleas click <a href="https://bitmask93.github.io/ml-blog/Linear-Regression&Gradient-Descent/">here</a></p></h3>
+For Part 1 please click <a href="https://bitmask93.github.io/ml-blog/Linear-Regression&Gradient-Descent/">here</a></p></h3>

 <div style="text-align:center"><img src="https://res.cloudinary.com/jithinjayan1993/image/upload/v1595130682/log-lr-gd/0_kzgjdfrlF1kVZr0J_gdpz7k.jpg" /></div>